quiltdata/quiltplus/CLI.md

 * explicitly manage and track status of local registry
 * do it all via the command-line (without worrying about browse, et al)
 * use Quilt+ URIs as the common currency
+* optimize for the one-package one-folder one-git-repo use case ("sync")

 ## QuickStart
 ```bash